Q. What do you identify as (gay, bi, transgendered, queer – use any terms you like here)?

 Q. Have you come out to any family member?

-Q. One Bollywood Celebrity you would love to see coming out as gaysi?
+Q. One Indian celebrity you would love to see coming out as gaysi?

 Q. Your favourite queer-themed movie?